acschaefer/ple/README.md

 ## Supported Platforms and MATLAB Versions

 It is not bound to any specific platform.
-It was tested on MATLAB R2017b and MATLAB R2018a on Windows and Linux systems.
+It was tested on MATLAB R2017b and R2018a with robotics toolbox on Windows and Linux systems.
+Earlier versions than R2016b do not work out of the box.
 If you experience any problems, please do not hesitate to [create an issue](https://github.com/acschaefer/ple/issues/new).

 ## License